variani/docker-examples/README.md

 ## App: Hello from R

 "Hello world!" app based on an R script.
-There several versions of the app: every next version of the app. adds some new functionality.
+There are several versions of the app: every next version adds some new functionality.
 The basic version supposed to do something like this.

 ```bash